AntoineSavage/pizzascript/README.md

 - read and write to disk
 - send and receive data over the network

-Assume a function invocation `F` that receives an explicit context.
+Assume a form `F` that receives an explicit context.
 Once `F` finishes, the interpreter will search the resulting explicit context for the key `'__REQUEST_IO__`.
 If found, the interpreter will do the following:
 - analyze the associated value for the type of I/O to perform.
 Ex:
   - for writing `"Hello World"` to the console, the value could be: `['std_out, "Hello World!"]`
   - for reading from the console, the value could be: `'std_in`